TM-1-3/LearnVironment/README.md

 - As a game developer I want to be able to dry run my game so that I can ensure it is bug-free.
 - As a user I want to have a bibliography associated with each game so that I can easily verify the accuracy and sources of the information.
 - As a teacher I want to be able to play a game before I assign them to my students so that I can ensure the games are appropriate and accurate.
-- As a student I want to be able to browse all games so that I can play any game and learn, even if it wasn’t assigned by my teacher.
 - As a game developer I want to be able to add a description to my game so that users can understand what it is about before playing it.
 - As a game developer I want to be able to associate a game with an age group so that my games reach their target audience.
 - As a student I want to receive notifications if a game I was assigned to play has a close deadline so that I don't miss my assignments due date.